GKAYED/hybrid-spec-framework/TEMPLATE-1-CONVERSATIONAL-BUILD.md

 ---

-## 📝 What You Should Have at the End
+## 📝 What you should have at the end

 Before moving to Template 2 (Spec Extraction), you should have: